-25 Where a significant number or proportion of the population eligible to be served or likely to be directly affected by a Federally assisted program (e.g. public housing) requires service or information in a language other than English in order to be effectively informed of or to participate in the program, VIHA
+Where a significant number or proportion of the population eligible to be served or likely to be directly affected by a Federally assisted program (e.g. public housing) requires service or information in a language other than English in order to be effectively informed of or to participate in the program, VIHA shall take reasonable steps, considering the scope of the program and the size and concentration of such population, to provide information in appropriate languages to such persons.

-- 4. In the Notice of Lease Termination, VIHA must inform a Tenant of the reason for the lease termination and of his/her right to grieve the lease termination as provided in VIHA Grievance Procedure. - a.
-The Grievance Procedure shall not be available to any Tenant whose tenancy is being terminated because of: - 1) Any activity that threatens the health, safety, or right to peaceful enjoyment of the premises of other Tenants, employees of VIHA, property management firms, or agents of VIHA, or persons residing in the immediate vicinity; - 2) Any violent or drug-related criminal activity, including the distribution, possession, sale or use of medical marijuana on or off such premises; or - 3) Any activity resulting in a felony conviction. - 5.
-Upon the head of household's request, the Tenant shall have the opportunity prior to a formal grievance hearing to examine his/her file; to copy all documents, records, and regulations relevant to the grievance, at his/her own expense; and to take notes. - a.
-Requests for copies of documents, records, and regulations shall be submitted in writing by the Tenant or by the Tenant's representative to the property manager and VIHA. - b.
-The property manager and VIHA are required to provide the documents to the Tenant within five calendar days from the date of the request. - c.
+- c.
 If the Tenant or the Tenant's representative requests copies within five calendar days of the hearing, copies of documents shall be made available no later than one hour before the formal hearing is scheduled to begin. - d.
 The Tenant or the Tenant's representative shall be responsible for payment at the time the Tenant receives the copies from the property manager or VIHA.
 Costs for copies shall not exceed 50 cents per page. - e.
 Any document requested by the Tenant or his/her representative, within the appropriate timeframe, that is in the possession of VIHA or the property manager and that is not made available after the Tenant's request, may not be presented by VIHA or property manager at a grievance hearing. - f.
 VIHA, its representatives, and/or Property Management shall have the opportunity before the formal hearing to request copies of all documents, records, and regulations relevant to the grievance that are in the possession of the Tenant.
 The head of household, upon request, shall allow VIHA and/or Property Management to make copies of all documents the head of household plans to present at the formal hearing. - g.
 Any document requested by VIHA, its representatives, and/or Property Management, within the appropriate timeframe, that is in the possession of the Tenant and that is not made available after VIHA, its representatives, and/or Property Management's request, may not be presented by the Tenant at a grievance hearing.